 You will write a final essay of a minimum of 6 pages based on the reading and/or viewing assignments dealt with in class (double-spaced, total number of words indicated).
 Students will have freedom in choosing their essay topics, but they should be connected to the novel discussed in class.
 The instructor will provide students with a list of possible essay topics and help students with choosing the topic and conceptualizing the final essay.
-You are required to hand in a first written version of the final essay on June 13 or 14 (worth $\frac{1}{3}$).
-The instructor will schedule individual meetings with each student to provide help or feedback on all aspects of the essay (after June 13/14).
-You will also receive feedback from your instructor and your classmates during the in-class presentation of your draft scheduled for June 13.
-This feedback will allow you to revise and refine your essay which will be handed in on June 17 at the latest, or before (worth $\frac{2}{3}$).
+You are required to hand in a first written version of the final essay on June 18 (worth $\frac{1}{3}$).
+You will also receive feedback from your instructor and your classmates during the in-class presentation of your draft scheduled for June 18 and can meet with your instructor after your presentation.
+This feedback will allow you to revise and refine your essay which will be handed in on June 21 at the latest, or before (worth $\frac{2}{3}$).
 Your essay will be evaluated according to an error/wordcount ratio (75%) combined with the rubric below (25%).

-5 4 3 2 1 Lexicon: choice and variety of appropriate generally appropriate standard limited very limited vocabulary appropriate mmed Discourse: use of transitional sentences, adverbs, appropriate generally appropriate standard limited very limited and idiomatic expressions Organization: coherent essay structure, argumentation very good good standard basic to little little to none (ideas) Academic high quality good standard basic to little to content: including depth of scholarly and critical engagement nığı quanty quality standard little none Imagination: outstanding very creative somewhat lacking personal and reflective creativity creative creative creativity engagement
+5 4 3 2 1

+Lexicon: choice and variety of appropriate generally appropriate standard limited very limited

+vocabulary Discourse: use of annuanista standard limited

+transitional appropriate generally appropriate standard mmea very limited

+sentences, adverbs, appropriate mmea

+and idiomatic

+expressions

+Organization: very good good standard basic to little to

+coherent essay - little none

+structure,

+argumentation

+(ideas)

+Academic content: high quality good standard basic to little to

+including depth of quality little none

+scholarly and critical

+engagement

+Imagination: outstanding very creative somewhat lacking

+personal and creativity creative creative creativity

+reflective

+engagement